Our Goal

 The Islands

-Ustica, Alonissos and Gozo will be the inspiration and the first destination of the ART4SEA project.
-A 7 days residency program will take place on these three small islands in the Mediterranean basin, where the beautiful natural environments, ancient maritime traditions and direct relationships with locals will inspire the artists in their own creativity.
+Ustica, Alonissos and Gozo are the inspiration and the starting point of the ART4SEA project.
+A 7-day residency program took place on these three small islands in the Mediterranean basin, where stunning natural environments, ancient maritime traditions, and meaningful exchanges with local communities nurtured the artists’ creative processes.

-The physical artworks will be then integrated with the marine, natural and architectural landscapes of the islands, thus creating an open-air and underwater museum that could characterize Ustica, Alonissos and Gozo as lighthouses of the Ocean Conservation.
+The physical artworks have since been integrated into the marine, natural, and architectural landscapes of the islands, shaping an open-air and underwater museum that now positions Ustica, Alonissos and Gozo as symbolic lighthouses of Ocean Conservation.

 Ustica